ny83427/tankwar/Readme.md

 * You can search some cute audio files for your pet at here if you want: https://freesound.org/

 ### Game Rule
+* Press SPACE to start game, before that all game objects should stay still
 * Tank will move with speed of 5, which means its x and y will either plus of minus 5
 * Missile will fly with speed of 10, which means its x and y will either plus of minus 10
 * When player tank and enemy tank move and meet, they cannot penetrate each other as it should be